nvpro-samples/vk_raytracing_tutorial_KHR/docs/index.md

 ### Phase Overview

 **Phase Objectives**: Add proper lighting calculations and shadow testing to create realistic lighting effects in the ray traced scene.

+- New to terms like BRDF, BSDF, PDF, NEE, or MIS?
+See the plain-language guide in [rendering_concepts.md](rendering_concepts.md).

 - Implement shadow ray testing for accurate shadow casting
 - Add proper light processing with distance and cone attenuation